78th Guards Rifle Division: Battle for Krutoi Log

 On the right flank of the 78th Guards its 228th Regiment had been facing attacks by the 19th Panzer Division.
 It put up a determined defense, aided by artillery that had been assigned to support the 81st Guards on its right; staff officers of the panzer division stated: "It might be hardest of all to picture the stubbornness of the Russians, with which they defended each foxhole and trench.
 An enemy group in strength of up to one regiment, reinforced by a mortar battalion, in elaborately fortified woods, offered the fiercest resistance."
 However, by now its 1st Battalion had been driven from Hill 126.3 which led to the collapse of the defense on this flank.
 By 1400 hours the 19th and 7th Panzers joined forces and were breaking into Razumnoye, which was held by the 228th's 2nd and 3rd Battalions.
-After street fighting began the Regiment's command and control was disrupted when a group of German halftracks reached its command post.
-The Regiment's chief of staff, Maj.
+After street fighting began the regiment's command and control was disrupted when a group of German halftracks reached its command post.
+The regiment's chief of staff, Maj.
 V. S. Solianko, directed the all-round defense of the headquarters guard, armed largely with grenades and antitank rifles.
 After this officer was severely wounded by a shell explosion Sgt.
 I. P. Savchenko took over as leader and destroyed a halftrack with grenades before being killed by machine gun fire.
-Overall, despite 7th Panzer having driven a corridor about 4km deep by 1600 hours, the defenses of the 78th and 81st Guards had completely disrupted the plans of the III Panzer Corps.
+Overall, despite 7th Panzer having driven a corridor about 4 km deep by 1600 hours, the defenses of the 78th and 81st Guards had completely disrupted the plans of the III Panzer Corps.

 By 1800 hours the situation on the division's extreme right flank had substantially deteriorated.
 The 7th and 19th Panzers had penetrated much of the 228th Guards positions and were now striking the flank of the 223rd Guards.
 An Abwehr commando group attempted to infiltrate and overrun the headquarters of the 1st Battalion/228th Regiment but was discovered and fought off; Guardsman N. K. Rybalkin accounted for about a dozen of the attackers with his sub-machine gun then killed another four using his puukko in hand-to-hand combat before himself being killed.
 He was recognized posthumously with the award of the Order of the Red Banner.
 By 1900 the 19th Panzer had been stopped by tank and antitank fire from the "Day of Harvest" collective farm and Generalovka and had lost 32 tanks destroyed or disabled, including nearly all the Tigers of its attached company.